 I am writing on behalf of the deeply concerned parents and community members of Williams Point.
 Monday, February 8, 2021 was the first pick up and drop off at the new bus stop located on the highway.
 Most parents found alternative measures to get their children to school as they are not willing to risk their children's physical safety by having them congregate at the bottom of a blind hill with no signage, sidewalks, or designated waiting area.
 Those who did send their children by bus were frightened.
-Other families have decided to move their children's physical safety and their mental health.
+Other families have decided to move their children to online schooling, being forced to make a choice between their children's physical safety and their mental health.
 Our parents are losing sleep regarding this ongoing dispute particularly following the death of a student in Port Hope December 2/2020.
 Read news story.
 Support the Kerin family here.